 Your endowment is a long-term investment in the School, held in perpetuity.
 It will provide scholarships, support funds and other benefits to students and faculty year after year, generation after generation.
 It also gives you the opportunity to have your name or the name of a loved one linked to an area of nursing in which you have a special interest.
 By creating an endowed gift, you can be confident that it will grow and continue to support the UAB School of Nursing in the years to come.

-This step-by-step illustration outlines how an endowment gift works and the benefits that accrue to UAB, our students, and the donor.
+This step-by-step illustration outlines how an endowment gift works and the benefits that accrue to the UAB School of Nursing, our students and the donor.

-- A College of Arts and Sciences alumna makes a $25,000 gift (the minimum amount required for an endowed scholarship) to the Department of Biology to establish a named endowed scholarship in memory of her father.
+- UAB School of Nursing alum makes a $25,000 gift (the minimum amount required for an endowed scholarship) to the school to establish and name an endowed scholarship in memory of their father.

-- A gift agreement is drafted between UAB and the donor, guaranteeing that her gift will be added to the University’s Pooled Endowment Fund (PEF) and used solely for its stated purpose.
+- A gift agreement is drafted between UAB and the donor, guaranteeing that their gift will be added to the University’s Pooled Endowment Fund (PEF) and used solely for its stated purpose.

 - The donor’s named scholarship fund buys units in the PEF, much as one buys shares in a mutual fund.

 - The Board of Trustees’ Investment Committee prudently invests the donor’s gift across major asset classes in the portfolio to maximize long-term total return, within acceptable levels of risk.